pauldalewilliams/LAPSforMac/README.md

 ## Purpose

+Original Notes:

 	We needed a way to securely manage local admin accounts on our Macs so we developed this system to complement Microsft LAPS, used by our Windows colleagues.
 As currently designed, this solution creates a local Admin account on every Mac enrolled into Casper and stores the account password in the Mac's inventory record as an Extension Attribute.
 On a specified interval Casper will then randomize the local Admin account password going forward.

+Current Notes:

+I have adapted this project from Phil Redfern's work.
+I have removed support for enabling the account as a FileVault2 user.
+I have added a check for password complexity to meet our Passcode config profile's requirements.
+I've implemented the account creation directly into the script rather than calling another policy.
+I have also added an option to hide the user.

 As written currently, LAPS has several components that are integrated with the JAMF Casper Suite: